 Expedition cruising with Silversea means you'll visit a good mix of mainstream and less-crowded destinations (Galapagos, Polynesia, Micronesia and more) throughout the world's seven continents.
-Itineraries include complimentary shore excursions, such as Zodiac tours, nature hikes with certified guides, snorkeling and kayaking.
+Itineraries include complimentary shore excursions, such as Zodiac tours, nature hikes with certified guides, snorkelling and kayaking.

 But what really sets Silversea expeditions apart is its level of access to experts like Dr. Birute Mary Galdikas, the "Jane Goodall of orangutans," and dancers from Russia's Bolshoi Ballet.
-Silversea expeditions provide curious travelers the perfect mix of luxury and adventure.
+Silversea expeditions provide curious travellers the perfect mix of luxury and adventure.
 (Note that Silversea is building a new expedition ship, Silver Origin, to replace Silver Galapagos in the Galapagos Islands.
 The ship is slated to launch in March 2020.)

 4. Quark Expeditions